x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/management/health/troubleshooting-remotemonitoring-health-set.md

 - View the content available from the [Exchange Server Community](https://go.microsoft.com/fwlink/p/?linkid=14927).

 - If you still can't resolve the issue, contact Microsoft Customer Service and Support.
-To contact support, go to [Exchange Server 2013 for IT Pros](https://go.microsoft.com/fwlink/p/?linkid=402506) and click on **Contact a Microsoft support professional**.
+To contact support, go to [Support for business](https://support.microsoft.com/supportforbusiness/productselection) and select **Servers** \> **Exchange Server**.